Bachelor of Arts, English

 - ENGL 2111, English Literature from Chaucer to Milton (3) or equivalent

 - ENGL 2211, English Literature of the Eighteenth or Nineteenth Centuries (3) or equivalent

-- 3 credits in Canadian literature (may be TRU-OL's ENGL 4321)
+- Three credits in Canadian literature (such as ENGL 4321)

-- 15 credits of other upper-level English courses (may include TRU-OL's ENGL 4241, 4351)
+- Fifteen credits of other upper-level English courses (such as ENGL 4241, 4351)

-- 3 credits of Directed Studies (ENGL 4991)
+- Three credits of Directed Studies (ENGL 4991)